marshallku/blog/README.md

 ## Theme System

-ssdocs uses a powerful theme system that lets you customize your site's appearance without touching core code.
+blog uses a powerful theme system that lets you customize your site's appearance without touching core code.

 ### Using a Theme